 Long-term Relationship.
 Volume commitments can foster a long-term relationship and additional cooperation between legal departments and outside counsel.
 With increased volume usually comes established patterns of communication, deeper trust, increased prioritization of your matters, and ultimately a partnership-type relationship.
 Legal departments can increasingly rely on their outside counsel to understand their business and inversely, the outside counsel can increasingly depend on recurring revenue.

 Reduced Transaction Costs.
-Repeatedly negotiating your legal rates can be time-consuming, so leverage your buying power and negotiate volume commitments only once, at the outset. l This is increasingly risky when you have a time-sensitive legal matter on the table, every minute it takes to secure outside counsel counts.
+Repeatedly negotiating your legal rates can be time-consuming, so leverage your buying power and negotiate volume commitments ony once, at the outset.
+This is increasingly risky when you have a time-sensitive legal matter on the table, every minute it takes to secure outside counsel counts.
 Additionally, the human capital spent on negotiating is streamlined if volume commitments are already in place.

 Expertise.
 The higher the volume of work your committed outside counsel takes on, the better they will understand your business.
 As your outside counsel becomes familiar with your recurring legal matters, they can work more effectively and efficiently.
 Your outside counsel won’t have to start working on your matters from scratch; certain economies of scale will be generated as they recycle your documents from past matters for future matters.
 Additionally, with higher volumes, outside counsel will spend less time researching or becoming familiar with your specific legal needs.